 People

 Crystal FeimsterCrystal N. Feimster, a native of North Carolina, is an associate professor in the Department of African American Studies, the American Studies Program and History Department at Yale University, where she teaches a range of courses in 19th and 20th century African American history, women’s history, and southern history.
 She has also taught at Boston College, UNC-Chapel Hill, and Princeton.
 She earned her Masters Degree and Ph.
 D. in history from Princeton University and her BA in History and Women’s Studies from UNC-Chapel Hill.
 Her manuscript, Southern Horrors: Women and the Politics of Rape and Lynching (Harvard University Press, 2009), examines the roles of both black and white women in the politics of racial and sexual violence in the American South.
-She is currently working on two book projects: Sexual Warfare: Rape and the American Civil War and Truth Be Told: Rape and Mutiny in Civil War Louisiana.
+Feimster is currently completing Truth Be Told: The Battle for Freedom in Civil War Era Louisiana (Oxford University Press, forthcoming)a case study that centers Louisiana as part of a formative moment in the emergence of new ideas about freedom and citizenship in America.
+She is also working on a manuscript titled, Beauty and Booty: The History of Civil War Rape.

 She is also a member of the Global Connections and Violence Focus Program at Monash University in Melbourne, Australia.
 The GCV Focus program is concerned both with armed conflict and violence, but also with the difficult spaces opened up by global connections and with the effects on individuals and groups caught up in burgeoning networks of free and unfree movement.
 By understanding the complex effects of global movement and status, the project’s researchers aim to address their challenging legacies.